-- Unlimited bandwidth free tier
+- Unlimited-bandwidth free tier

 - Clear no-logging policy

-- Fast transfer speeds
+- Quick European transfer speeds

-- Unable to stream BBC iPlayer
+- Couldn’t stream BBC iPlayer

 - Supports OpenVPN, IPSec/IKEv2

 - Between one and 10 devices depending on package

 - Clients for Windows, macOS, Linux, Android, iOS

 - Unlimited free account available (only three endpoint countries)